 Standoffs come packaged with the case.

-Some PC Cases come with the standoffs pre-installed while with others you have to install the standoffs manually depending upon the size of your motherboard.
+Some PC Cases come with the standoffs pre-installed, while others have to install the standoffs manually, depending on the size of your motherboard.

 How to Install Motherboard Standoffs on a Case

-Motherboard standoffs are often hex shaped and therefore may require a hex-driver to install if you want to firmly tighten the standoffs to the case.
+Motherboard standoffs are often hex shaped and may require a hex driver to install if you want to tighten the standoffs to the case firmly.

 Unfortunately, neither the case nor the motherboard comes with a hex driver.

 Also Read: How to Connect Extra Fans to Motherboard?

 Essentially you have to align the standoffs on the case to the mounting holes on your motherboard.

 There are three common types of motherboard form factors or sizes:

 Depending upon your form factor, the mounting holes’ locations would differ.